KV1RZZ/KV1RZZ/README.md

 <div align="center">
 Hi!
 Come and sit down anytime.
 I'm often AFK, so I can ignore you.

-I'm not against meeting new people, and you guys are all awesome!
+I'm not against meeting new people

 Info about me will be on my strawpage
 [work in progress].

+🟢 online | 🌙 afk |

 **<a href="https://kv1rz.atabook.org/" target="_blank">atabook</a>**